raydecastro/SCNA2016/README.md

 * Day of Code
 * Code Retreat

-## Conway's Game of Life Rules
-* 1. Any live cell with < 2 live neighbors dies of under population
-* 2. Any live cell with 2 or 3 live neighbors lives on
-* 3. Any live cell with > 3 live neighbors dies of over population
-* 4. Any dead cell with exactly 3 live neighbors comes alive

 ## Code Retreat Rules
 * Each session is 45 minutes long
 * Each pair switches with new members on every session change